 Location: Hokuryu, Hokkaido, Japan

-We have thing for flower fields and we fortunately got to see a lot while in Japan.
+We have a thing for flower fields and we, fortunately, got to see a lot while in Japan.
 One of those being the Hokuryu Sunflower Farm where you can take tractor rides, take photos in designated spots, and eat yummy sunflower ice cream.
-The farm here, takes harvested sunflower seeds, crushes them up and then prepares them inside vanilla ice cream for a fun texture and nutty flavor.
+The farm here takes harvested sunflower seeds, crushes them up and then prepares them inside vanilla ice cream for a fun texture and nutty flavor.

 Mixed Berry Baumkuchen Parfait